belgattitude/soluble-metadata/README.md

 - Retrieve metadata information from an SQL query (datatypes,...)
 - Rely on native database driver information (does not parse the query)
-- Provides an unified API, Fast, lightweight and thoroughly tested.
+- Provides an unified API, fast, lightweight and thoroughly tested.
+- Attempt to be portable (at least to the internal driver possibilities)
+- MIT opensource license

 ## Requirements